 British Museum, London

 The British Museum astounds from the moment you walk in the front door.
 Immediately you are faced with the immaculate sight of the Great Court and it’s uniquely angled glass roof.
-There’s a large wide circular reading room in the centre which is almost absent of outside noise (and cool to have a walk around and explore even if you don’t plan on reading).
+There’s a large wide circular reading room in the centre which is almost absent of outside noise.
 Then there are the many interesting collections.
 Every corner of the world has it’s own exhibition hall or in some cases, entire wing.
 It’s just a fascinating place to visit.
-Not to mention free.
+And free, too.

 .